As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 In addition, especially if you live in a hilly area like San Francisco, every gram you can remove from your bike frame while make a tangible difference.

-This is another reason why we always recommend carbon frames if you can afford.
+This is another reason why we always recommend carbon frames if you can afford them.
 Not only are they strong and don’t carry the risk of bending or breaking over time that metal frames do, but they are extremely lightweight.

 Can Women Ride 24-Inch Bicycles?